 C. ELIGILIBITY INFORMATION

-The Public Diplomacy Section encourages applications from organizations in Finland:
+The Public Diplomacy Section considers applications from the United States and Finland, including:

 For-profit or commercial entities are not eligible to apply.